yiwc/HRClib/README.md

 Date:2021/08/17
 !!!!!Update:
-For server, please run hrclib_server_v7!!!
+The Newest branch is zhiyang,For server, please run hrclib_server_v7!!!